chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Chef Automate WebUI Key

 Chef Automate uses the Web UI private key for signing requests sent to the Chef Infra Server.
-The key is subject to Chef server’s Secrets Management, and will be stored in `/etc/opscode/private-chef-secrets.json`.
+The key is subject to Chef server's Secrets Management, and will be stored in `/etc/opscode/private-chef-secrets.json`.

 Any run of `chef-server-ctl` reconfigure will ensure the key exists and is stored without any additional steps.